 New Jersey State Museum

-Visiting the New Jersey State Museum in our state’s capital is almost like experiencing four museums in one—you have different areas that focus on a distinct part of NJ history.
+Visiting the New Jersey State Museum in our state’s capital is almost like experiencing four museums in one—different areas focus on a distinct part of NJ history.
 Travel back in time with 2 million prehistoric and historical pieces in Archaeology & Ethnography.
-The Fine Art collection displays stunning pieces focusing on New Jersey’s history and scenery in the latter 20th century.
-Discover everyday objects from the 17th century through present-day in the Cultural History area.
+The Fine Art collection displays stunning works about New Jersey’s history and scenery in the latter 20th century.
+Discover everyday objects from the 17th century through the present in the Cultural History area.
 And finally, the museum’s Natural History exhibit features fascinating collections of native fossils, bones, minerals and ores, and animal studies.
-General admission is free, and donations are appreciated.

 205 West State St., Trenton, NJ 08608